 Make no mistake, the mosquitos on the Balkan Peninsula will eat you alive.
 Albania is no exception.
 Do not leave home without an adequate strength repellent, and perhaps some bite cream just in case you do happen to fall foul of these nasty creatures.
 You have been warned.

 Water Purification Tablets

 The water in Albania isn’t safe to drink.
-Locals might tell you otherwise and it does often depend on which region you’re visiting, but in our experience, it’s better off not to risk it.
-Health organizations advise that it’s fine for brushing your teeth – but use purification tablets if you’re intending to drink it.
+Locals might tell you otherwise, and it does often depend on which region you’re visiting, but in our experience, it’s better off not to risk it.
+Health organizations advise that it’s OK for brushing your teeth – but use purification tablets if you intend to drink it.
 At the very least, you’re risking an unpleasantly upset stomach if you don’t.